dafoebriden/fs-journal/journal/04/reflection.md

 ## Prompts
 - What went well this week?
+how much I am learning from my struggles

-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? how callbacks can being used/how many different ways there are to write code.

-- What are you struggling with?
+- What are you struggling with? it feels like im struggling with almost everything

-- What would you count as a victory?
+- What would you count as a victory? i would count the partner lab as a victory, even though we didn't finish we didn't use the references the whole time, and i learned a lot during that lab.